 - 29. The Fund is entering the LGPS Central pool with the understanding that the pooled investments will benefit from lower investment costs, greater investment capability and access to more uncorrelated asset classes.
-Becoming an FCA registered investment manager will lead to improved governance, transparency and reporting giving the Pension Fund assurance that it's investments are being carried out effectively. - 30.
-It is expected that virtually all of the Fund's assets will be transferred to the Pool on 1st April 2018, although it will take some time for the Pool to restructure the assets into appropriate sub-funds within the Pool.
-These sub-funds are likely to be set-up over a period of 2 3 years, with the timing being dependent on market conditions and operational circumstances, and until such time as the appropriate sub-fund is set up the assets transferred into the Pool will be overseen by LGPS Central on behalf of the Fund.
+Becoming an FCA registered investment manager will lead to improved governance, transparency and reporting giving the Pension Fund assurance that its investments are being carried out effectively. - 30.It is expected that most of the Fund's assets will be transferred to the Pool over time, as it will take some time for the Pool to restructure the assets into appropriate sub-funds within the Pool.
+These sub-funds are likely to be set-up over a period of 2 - 3 years, with the timing being dependent on market conditions and operational circumstances.

 - 31. The detailed business case for LGPS Central demonstrates how the proposal will meet the four key assessment criteria laid down by the government: - Asset pool(s) that achieve the benefits of scale (>£25billion) - Strong governance and decision making - Reduced costs and value for money - Improved capacity and capability to invest in infrastructure - 32.
 The business case outlined the proposed governance, oversight and management structure of the pool and this has been reviewed by Eversheds, the legal advisers appointed by the pool. - 33.
 The structure will allow participating funds to exercise control (both individually, and collectively) over the new arrangements, not only as investors in the pooled funds, but also as shareholders of the operator company, LGPS Central Ltd. - 34.
 Whilst assets will be managed on a pooled basis, each fund will be able to exercise their investor rights independently, although benefits of scale will be most effectively harnessed where parties work together in a co-ordinated way to align their decision making.
-An important example of this is responsible investment and voting policies where cross-voting between funds within the same pool would be both costly to administer and counter-productive. - 35.
+An important example of this is responsible investment and voting policies where cross-voting between funds within the same pool would be both costly to administer and counterproductive. - 35.
 The Shareholders Forum, governed by a Shareholders Agreement and operating under company law, will have formal decision making powers.
 Nottinghamshire County Council will have equal voting rights alongside the other participating funds, and unanimous decisions will be required on key strategic matters.
-These will be specified in the Shareholders Agreement and Articles of Association and will include the appointment and dismissal of the company's senior executives, approval of the company's strategic plan and any significant financial transactions, such as major acquisitions, lending or borrowing. - 36.
+These are specified in the Shareholders Agreement and Articles of Association and include the appointment and dismissal of the company's senior executives, approval of the company's strategic plan and any significant financial transactions, such as major acquisitions, lending or borrowing. - 36.
 The degree of control to be exercised by the Shareholders through their reserve powers will be greater than is generally the case, in order to satisfy the Teckal exemption criteria and allow the company to undertake services on behalf of the investor funds without a formal procurement process. - 37.
 The Joint Committee, established by an Inter-Authority Agreement, will be the forum for dealing with common investor issues, and for collective monitoring of the performance of the pool against the agreed objectives of LGPS Central.
 It will however, have no formal decision making powers and recommendations will require the approval of individual authorities, in accordance with their local constitutional arrangements. - 38.
 The government has made clear their expectation that pooled entities should be regulated by the Financial Conduct Authority (FCA) to ensure appropriate safeguards over the management of client monies.
-As such, LGPS Central Ltd will be subject to on-going oversight by the FCA and key management positions, including the company directors, will need to be 'approved persons', able to demonstrate appropriate knowledge, expertise and track record in investment management.
+As such, LGPS Central Ltd will be subject to on-going oversight by the FCA and key management positions, including the company directors, need to be 'approved persons', able to demonstrate appropriate knowledge, expertise and track record in investment management.
 These positions also carry significant personal liability for their actions and decisions.